 The Configuration section contains options to define the generic style of the chart.
-Here you can set the dimensions of the chart, the background color, insert the title and subtitle and define their style, choose the series palette, associate a specific color to a particular serie or category, add and configure the legend.
+Here you can set the dimensions of the chart, the background color, insert the title and subtitle and define their style, choose the series palette, add and configure the legend.
 The listed options are an example of what you can configure in the tab.